CUN-bjy/WalkYTo-rl-gym/README.md

 #### RoboschoolAnt

-same with *mujoco-ant* in openai-gym
+similar to  *mujoco-ant* in openai-gym

 - observation
   - dim = 28